How much does it cost to build a custom home in Winter Park, Orlando and Central Florida?

-How much do your homes cost to build?
 This is a question I often hear, sometimes even before discussing the home design.
-As much as I'd like to avoid answering the question, most customers are sincerely interested in understanding what their new home will cost.
+As much as I'd like to avoid giving a ballpark guess, most customers are sincerely interested in understanding what their new home will cost.
 It’s important to have a reasonable understanding before moving forward with such big decisions.

 We have a conceptual budget process that allows us to present a budget based on the customer’s wish list.
 We use component costs from previously built homes and have extensive records to share.
 We’ve been fine-tuning our budgeting and estimating capabilities for over 30 years and can offer realistic expectations to help you plan your new home project.
 Please poke around on our website and you will find more information about project planning and budgeting.

 Short Term Decisions Trump Good Sense Little is more meaningful and personal than a home, and the experience of designing and building your own home should be rewarding and enjoyable.
 Choosing a builder is difficult.
 The process of designing and building a home involves numerous decisions about components, systems and services selected from criteria that includes price, quality, appearance and performance.
 How can you possibly understand everything unless the builder is willing to share all of the information?
 Allow us to introduce you to The GCH Way of building your next home.
 Please let us know if you have any questions.
 Keith Groninger